Lois and Richard Rosenthal Institute for Justice

 Ohio Innocence Project

-The Rosenthal Institute for Justice was established at the UC College of Law thanks to the generosity of Lois and Richard Rosenthal.
-The primary component of the Rosenthal Institute for Justice is the Ohio Innocence Project, which was founded in 2003.
+The Rosenthal Institute for Justice was established at Cincinnati Law thanks to the generosity of Lois and Richard Rosenthal.
+The primary component of the UC law school's Rosenthal Institute for Justice is the Ohio Innocence Project, which was founded in 2003.
 Harnessing the energy and intellect of law students as its driving force, the OIP seeks to identify inmates in Ohio prisons who are actually innocent of the crimes they were convicted of committing.
 Innocence is often determined by DNA testing, but can include other types of new evidence such as new witnesses, new expert testimony, or evidence of police misconduct.
 Once an inmate's innocence has been established through investigation, the OIP sends the case back to court and litigates in the hope of obtaining the inmate's freedom.
 Innocence Projects across the country have freed more than 250 wrongfully convicted inmates to date.
-The Ohio Innocence Project to date has helped 10 individuals obtain their long-sought freedom.
+The Ohio Innocence Project to date has helped 26 individuals obtain their long-sought freedom.
 Learn more about our significant cases.
 To contact the OIP, email them at firstname.lastname@example.org.

 Inmate Screening Application